Alleged Procurement Fraud: Ex-CBN Gov, Emefiele pleads not guilty

 By Ikechukwu Nnochiri

-ABUJA– The embattled former Governor of the Central Bank of Nigeria, CBN, Mr. Godwin Emefiele, on Friday, pleaded not guilty to an amended six-count charge that the Economic and Financial Crimes Commission, EFCC, preferred against him.
+The embattled former Governor of the Central Bank of Nigeria, CBN, Mr Godwin Emefiele, on Friday, pleaded not guilty to an amended six-counts charge that the Economic and Financial Crimes Commission, EFCC, preferred against him.

 The defendant had through his team of lawyers led by Mr. Mathew Burkaa, SAN, pleaded the court to admit him to bail, pledging that he would make himself available for the trial.